SCANN: Synthesis of Compact and Accurate Neural Networks: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{A}{rtificial} neural networks (ANNs) have a long history, dating back to 1950's \cite{rosenblatt1957perceptron}.
-However, interest in ANNs has waxed and waned over the years.
-The recent spurt in interest in ANNs is due to large datasets becoming available, enabling ANNs to be trained to high accuracy.
-This trend is also due to a significant increase in compute power that speeds up the training process.
-ANNs demonstrate very high classification accuracies for many applications of interest, e.g., image recognition \cite{krizhevsky2012imagenet}, speech recognition \cite{hinton2012deep}, and machine translation \cite{jean2014using}.
-ANNs have also become deeper, with tens to hundreds of layers.
-Thus, the phrase `deep learning' is often associated with such neural networks \cite{lecun2015deep}.
-Deep learning refers to the ability of ANNs to learn hierarchically, with complex features built upon simple ones.
+\IEEEPARstart{A}{rtificial} neural networks have a long history, dating back to 1950's.
+However, interest in neural networks has waxed and waned over the years.
+The recent spurt in interest in deep neural networks (DNNs) is due to large datasets becoming available, enabling them to be trained to high accuracy.
+This trend is due to a significant increase in computing power that speeds up the training process.
+DNNs demonstrate very high classification accuracies for many applications of interest, e.g., image recognition, speech recognition, and machine translation.
+They have become deeper, with tens to hundreds of layers.
+Thus, the phrase `deep learning' is often associated with such DNNs.
+Deep learning refers to the ability of DNNs to learn hierarchically, with complex features built upon simple ones.

-An important challenge in deploying ANNs in practice is their architecture design, since the ANN architecture directly influences the learnt representations and thus the performance.
-Typically, it takes researchers a huge amount of time through much trial-and-error to find a good architecture because the search space is exponentially large with respect to many of its hyperparameters.
-As an example, let us consider a convolutional neural network (CNN) often used in image recognition tasks.
-Its various hyperparameters, such as depth, number of filters in each layer, kernel size, how feature maps are connected, etc., need to be determined when designing an architecture.
-Improvements in such architectures often take several years of effort, as evidenced by the evolution of various architectures for the ImageNet dataset: AlexNet \cite{krizhevsky2012imagenet}, GoogleNet \cite{szegedy2015going, szegedy2017inception}, ResNet \cite{he2016deep,zagoruyko2016wide,xie2017aggregated}, and DenseNet \cite{huang2017densely}.

-Another challenge ANNs pose is that to obtain their high accuracy, they need to be designed with a large number of parameters.
-This negatively impacts both the training and inference times.
-For example, modern deep CNNs often have millions of parameters and take days to train even with powerful graphics processing units (GPUs).
-However, making the ANN models compact and energy-efficient may enable them to be moved from the cloud to the edge, leading to benefits in communication energy, network bandwidth, and security.
-The challenge is to do so without degrading accuracy.
-This is currently a very active area of research \cite{han2015learning,han2015deep,ding2017lightnn, stamoulis2017hyperpower,cai2017neuralpower,hubara2016binarized, ma2018shufflenet, dai2018chamnet, howard2017mobilenets, sandler2018mobilenetv2, zoph2018learning,lecun1998gradient, tan2018mnasnet}.
+The DNN architecture trained on a specific dataset has a great impact on the final performance of the model.
+For example, Table~\ref{tab:imagenet-archs} compares several well-known DNNs designed for the ImageNet Large Scale Visual Recognition Challenge (ILSVRC) 2012-2016 \cite{deng2009imagenet}.
+We show the architectures in terms of the number of parameters in the network (\#params) and floating-point operations (FLOPs), as well as their performance on this task, i.e., the top-5 accuracy.
+Although all these well-known DNN architectures were obtained using the same training dataset and the same back-propagation (BP) algorithm for training weights, due to their architectural differences, their performance is vastly different in terms of classification accuracy, computational costs, and memory requirements.